The Star Wars Trilogy.

 In 1997, both 20th Century Fox and Lucas released the Star Wars Trilogy: Special Edition for the 20th anniversary of Star Wars.
 I was glad to see all three movies on the big screen, which was in my hometown of Lincoln, Nebraska at the Stewart Theater in Downtown Lincoln.

-That following Christmas/Holliday Season, the trilogy was released in its Special Edition version, which many Star Wars fans didn't seem to enjoy watching as much as the original theatrical release version of the trilogy.
+That following Christmas/Holiday Season, the trilogy was released in its Special Edition version, which many Star Wars fans didn't seem to enjoy watching as much as the original theatrical release version of the trilogy.

 Star Wars Episode I: The Phantom Menace, released to movie theaters on May 19th, 1999, introduced a new look at the Star Wars Universe.